misterfish/stick/README.md

 	  answer = 'nothing'
 	}

-	// --- it can be vastly improved using an 'anaphoric if' and a stick idiom.
+This can vastly improved using an 'anaphoric if' and a stick idiom.
-	// --- `ifOk` takes two functions -- a 'then' function and an 'else' function.
+`ifOk` takes two functions -- a 'then' function and an 'else' function.
+In the 'ok'	case, the value being tested is passed to the function.

 	const add1IfYouCan = val => val | ifOk (
-	  // in the 'ok' case, the value is passed to the function.
 	  // `that` is here `val`
 	  that => that + 1,

-	  // in the 'not ok' case, no value is passed.
+	  // no value is passed.
 	  _ => 'nothing',
 	)

-	// --- or a variant:
+A variant, using a point-free style and the `always` function:

 	import { add, always, } from 'stick-js'